-[&]quot;AVERAGE YEAR" Total System discharge of >140 cfs throughout the year

-[&]quot;DROUGHT YEAR" Total System discharge of < 140 cfs discharge at some point within the year

-[&]quot;FLOOD DISTURBANCE" Flood event affecting reach after fall sampling period
+"AVERAGE YEAR" Total System discharge of >140 cfs throughout the year "DROUGHT YEAR" Total System discharge of < 140 cfs discharge for most of the year "FLOOD DISTURBANCE" Flood event affecting reach after fall sampling period

-Figure 13.
+Figure 12.
 San Marcos River hydrograph presented as daily discharge over the biological monitoring period.

-Table 6 shows the percentage retention in aquatic vegetation observed from spring to fall for average and drought years as well as individually for 2017.
-As evident in Table 6, only the Upper Spring Run and Landa Lake sample reaches show a decline in overall aquatic vegetation from spring to fall during average years, with the Upper Spring Run sample reach exhibiting the largest decline.
+Table 6 shows the percentage retention in aquatic vegetation observed from spring to fall for average and drought years as well as individually for 2018.
+As evident in Table 6, only the Upper Spring Run and Landa Lake sample reaches showed a decline in overall aquatic vegetation in 2018 from spring to fall, with the Upper Spring Run sample reach exhibiting the largest decline due primarily to a reduction in bryophytes.
 In the more channelized sections of the river with greater overall velocities, Old Channel and New Channel sample reaches, the lower discharge observed in the fall typically results in greater amounts of aquatic vegetation (over 100% retention indicating increases).
 The Old Channel sample reach is bordered by private property and thus, limited to no recreation occurs in this reach.
-The New Channel increase in aquatic vegetation from spring to fall is somewhat surprising considering the high level of recreation that occurs in this sample reach.
+For the Old Channel sample reach, the 663 m2 of Hygrophila purposely removed during summer 2018 as part of the HCP restoration program was not counted against the incidental take calculation.
+At first, the New Channel increase in aquatic vegetation from spring to fall seems odd considering the high level of recreation that occurs in this sample reach.
 However, this stretch of the New Channel is deep and most all the recreation is tubing that occurs on the surface.
 Over the years, the majority of aquatic vegetation disturbance in the deeper portions of the New Channel has been from pulse scour events rather than recreation.